Moai-/panabsorbium/Tutorial.md

 We do this in order to be able to quickly modify Stonehearth and then test our modifications in the same breath.
 Otherwise we'd have to unzip the smod, make our changes, and zip it back up.
 Stonehearth reads both `.smod` files and simple directories, so we use that to our advantage.

+*Note*: I use LuaUnminifier to browse and view my backup copy of Stonehearth's data: `Stonehearth/mods_bup/stonehearth.smod`, but whenever I modify a file, I do it through Notepad++ inside the unpacked mod folder, like: `Stonehearth/mods/stonehearth/entities/armor/leather_vest/leather_vest.json`.
+Yes, that does mean that the two copies will be out of sync eventually, and yes, this would be a terrible idea to do in a larger mod; however, as soon as we learn how to package our mod into a `.smod` file, it won't matter; we will no longer be modifying Stonehearth's files directly.

 Finally, we launch Stonehearth with the Microworld mod.
+Microworld is, as the name suggests, a tiny world which is generated according to strict parameters that we can change around at will.
+This means that when we need to test an item that wouldn't normally be available until later in the game, we can just code it in to drop at our settlers' feet in the Microworld as the game starts.
+Very useful, yes?
+Let's start it up.

 To do this, I navigate to my root Stonehearth directory, and open a command window there.
 I type in the following incantation to summon up an instance of our Microworld:

 ![Stonehearth.exe --game.main_mod=microworld](http://i.imgur.com/COJj3Yl.png)